-- 30. Work in open water is to be kept at a minimum and only when necessary.
+- 31. Work in open water is to be kept at a minimum and only when necessary.
 Equipment shall work from an upland site to minimize disturbance of waters of the state.
-If this is not practicable, appropriate measures must be taken to ensure disturbance to the waters of the state is minimized. - 31.
-Construction affecting the bed or banks shall take place only during periods of low flow. - 32.
-Heavy equipment working in wetlands shall be placed on mats or suitably designed pads to prevent damage to the wetlands. - 33.
-Activities in spawning areas must be avoided to the maximum extent practicable. - 34.
-Work in waters of the state shall be restricted to areas specified in the application. - 35.
-Measures shall be taken to prevent wet concrete from entering into waters of the state when placed in forms and/or from truck washing.
+If this is not practicable, appropriate measures must be taken to ensure disturbance to the waters of the state is minimized. - 32.
+Construction affecting the bed or banks shall take place only during periods of low flow. - 33.
+Heavy equipment working in wetlands shall be placed on mats or suitably designed pads to prevent damage to the wetlands. - 34.
+Work in waters of the state shall be restricted to areas specified in the application.